vishal03121/flash_cabs/README.md

 Instructions:
 1. For code view init.py
 2. Code file is dependent on data_files and images folder.
-3. To run the executable file navigate to init folder and run init.exe
-4. To understand the flow of the program check the "Architectural Diagram.jpg".
+3. To understand the flow of the program check the "Architectural Diagram.jpg".